mafintosh/hyperlog/README.md

 #### `log.add(links, value, [cb])`

-Add a new node to the graph. `links` should be an array of node hashes that this node links to.
+Add a new node to the graph. `links` should be an array of node keys that this node links to.
 If it doesn't link to any nodes use `null` or an empty array. `value` is the value that you want to store in the node.
 This should be a string or a buffer.
 The callback is called with the inserted node: